Esporte Clube Juventude: History

 In 1920, the club became professional after signing some Uruguayan players.

 On December 11, 1975, the first match against Caxias was played, which ended 1–0 to Juventude.
 The goal was scored by Da Silva.
 This match is known as the Ca-Ju derby.

 On May 25, 1993, Juventude signed a partnership with Parmalat, bringing more investment to the club.

 On December 4, 1994, Juventude won the second division of Campeonato Brasileiro, which was the first national title won by the club, gaining promotion to the first division.

 On June 7, 1998, Juventude won the Campeonato Gaúcho without losing a single match.

 On June 27, 1999, Juventude won its most important national title, the Copa do Brasil, gaining the right to contest the Copa Libertadores in the following year.

 In 2000, Juventude played the Copa Libertadores for the first time, but the club was eliminated in the first stage.

-Finally in 2013 Juventude finished Série D as 2nd and promoted to Série C for 2014 season.
+In 2013, Juventude finished 2nd in Série D and was promoted to Série C for the 2014 season.
 They ascended again to the Série B in 2017.

 Juventude returned to the top division of Brazilian Football Série A after a 13-year absence by finishing 3rd in the 2020 Campeonato Brasileiro Série B. In 2021, they finished in 16th in the tournament, ensuring they remain in Série A for the 2022 championship.